SteamClientHomebrew/Millennium/README.md

 ### macOS (Experimental)

-macOS support is currently aimed at local development builds.
-The recommended enablement path does not replace Valve's `steam_osx` binary in place.
+macOS support currently targets local development builds.
+The default flow uses a wrapper and does not replace Valve's `steam_osx` binary in place.

 1. Build the repository-local dependencies: